korynelson/-fitness/README.md

 ## Usage
 ### To run locally
-Enter the command "npm start" to start application and navigate to localhost:8080 in your browser
+Enter the command "npm start" to start application and navigate to localhost:8080 in your browser *this assumes you have MongoDB already configured on your machine.
+If you do not follow mongoDB documentaion to set up a database at [mongoDB](https://www.mongodb.com/)
 ### Use on Heroku
 [Heroku Application](https://hashtag-fitness.herokuapp.com)